THE WOMEN OF MUSIC WANT MORE:

 The “keep the peace” tactic is part of what got us to less than 15% representation though.
-It has led to no women in the Top 20 of Billboard’s Airplay chart in December 2018.
-It is the method that allows festival and tour lineups to continue to roll out without any significant representation of women.
+It led to no women in the Top 20 of Billboard’s Airplay chart in December 2018.
+It’s the method that allows festival and tour lineups to keep rolling out without any significant representation of women.

 "COUNTRY MUSIC TAKES CARE OF ITS OWN..."

 Country music prides itself on its care and compassion.
 From St. Jude's children to disaster relief, veterans' issues and curing cancer, we are no stranger to opening our hearts and hands far and wide.